Kammerlo/cardano-typescript-blueprint-generator/readme.md

 - [ ] Implement tests
 - [ ] Implement auto generated documentation for the generated code
 - [ ] Add general documentation about the project
+- [ ] Add compiled code to the generated files + script address